ianklatzco/ctf-blog/_posts/2018-09-10-locating-main-in-stripped-binary.md

 I was working on TokyoWesterns 2018 `load` and [this came up (stackoverflow)](https://stackoverflow.com/a/41800308/1234621).
 Sebastian and I both tried identifying main this way and scratched our heads at why this approach wasn't working, so I'm taking a second stab at it now.
+Note that the binary is both 64b and dynamically linked.

 I don't actually know what `strip()` does so let's `man strip`:
 ```